 A knee replacement usually takes one to two hours.

-Your surgeon will make a single cut (10 to 30cm long) down the front of your knee.
-He or she will move your kneecap to one side to reach your knee joint.
-Your surgeon will remove the worn or damaged surfaces from both the end of your thigh bone and the top of your shin bone.
-He or she will usually remove some of the ligaments inside your knee but will leave the ones on the outside.
-Your surgeon will then shape the surfaces of your thigh and shin bones to fit the artificial knee joint and then fit the new joint over both bones.
+Your surgeon will make a cut down the front of your knee.
+They’ll then remove the worn or damaged surfaces from the end of your thigh bone and the top of your shin bone.
+They’ll shape the surfaces of your thigh and shin bones to fit the artificial knee joint and then fit the new joint over both bones.

 Your surgeon may also replace the back of your kneecap with a plastic part.
 This is called patellar resurfacing.

-After your surgeon has fitted the new joint, he or she will close your wound with stitches or clips and cover it with a dressing.
+After your surgeon has fitted the new joint, they will close your wound with stitches or clips and cover it with a dressing.
 Your surgeon will tightly bandage your knee to help minimise swelling.

-You may also use a continuous passive motion exercise machine that will slowly bend and straighten your knee while you’re in bed, to restore movement and reduce swelling.
+You may also use a continuous passive motion exercise machine that will slowly bend and straighten your knee while you’re in bed.
+The aim is to restore movement and reduce swelling in your knee.

-You will stay in hospital until you can walk safely with the aid of sticks, crutches or a walking frame.
-When you’re ready to go home, you will need to arrange for someone to drive you.
+You’ll stay in hospital until you can walk safely with the aid of sticks, crutches or a walking frame.
+Your surgeon will also want to be sure that your wound is healing well.
+When you’re ready to go home, you’ll need to arrange for someone to drive you.

 Your nurse will give you some advice about caring for your knee and a date for a follow-up appointment before you go home.

 The stitches or staples that close your wound will need to be removed after about 10 to 12 days, unless you have dissolvable stitches.
 Before you go home, your nurse will explain the arrangements for having your stitches or staples removed.